-The Open Dialog includes a Rules File field.
+The Select a Dictionary to Open dialog includes a Rules File field.
 When you hold the mouse over the values in the Rules File field, Oracle SOA Composer shows a "Complete Path" popup that includes the dictionary path, as shown in Figure 12-10.